C4rl00ss/Implicit-and-explicit-parallelism/README.md

 1. Copy the "Best_implicit_and_explicit_combinations.c" file to the cluster.
 2. Open an interactive session with 1 node, 96 cpus , 1 gb of RAM
 3. load the module gcc91 for the c compiler GCC 9.1.0
-4. Use this to compile the code "gcc Best_implicit_and_explicit_combinations.c -o best_I_E_compilated -fopenmp -DAutomatic"
+4. Use this to compile the code: "gcc Best_implicit_and_explicit_combinations.c -o best_I_E_compilated -fopenmp -DAutomatic"
 5. run the output file "best_I_E_compilated"
-6. If you want to manually enter the size of the matrix, remove the flag "-DAutomatic".
-The program only accepts values ​​of the power of two.
+6. If you want to manually enter the size of the matrix, remove the flag "-DAutomatic", compile and then execute the output file.
+The program will ask you the matrix sixe.
+The only accepted values are numbers ​​of the power of two.

 ### What resources does the pbs file require:
 The pbs file requests a node with 1GB of RAM and 96 available CPUs from the cluster for 2 minutes.
 The CPUs are needed to test the function that implements the parallel programming method with OpenMP